bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/missing_bracket_after_list.md

 SyntaxError: missing \] after element list
 ==========================================

-The JavaScript exception “missing \] after element list” occurs when there is an error with the array initializer syntax somewhere.
-Likely there is a closing bracket (“`]`”) or a comma (“`,`”) missing.
+The JavaScript exception "missing \] after element list” occurs when there is an error with the array initializer syntax somewhere.
+Likely there is a closing bracket ("`]`”) or a comma ("`,`”) missing.

 Message
 -------